section-engineering-education/engineering-education/articles/http2-in-nodejs/index.md

 All other requests for script files and image files and stylesheet are received as “Push” from the server.
 If we check the console in the Node JS server then we will see only one request came this time that is for the url “/”.

 ### Conclusion
+Everyone knows the significance of improving the speed of our web qpplications.
+With a minimal code, we've implemented a simple Node.js server with HTTP/2 and server push.
 Server push is extremely powerful and should be
 HTTP/2 is becoming the new web standard with its great features that constantly improves web efficiency while simplifying the development hassle.
 With features such as server push that enables us to send assets before even waiting for client requests, page load and latency is greatly improved.
 Check the source code on my [Github repo](https://github.com/Bradley8555/HTTP-2-Server-Push).
 Happy coding!